 Taking an online course or a bootcamp allows you to study at your own pace which is most comfortable.
 In addition, they often have flexible hours, so you can fit them around your schedule.
 A bootcamp offers an intensive program of one week to three months and is usually completed with a final exam.

-You also learn from industry experts with many people who’re also learning cybersecurity concepts.
+You also learn from industry experts with many people who’re also learning the fundamentals.
 Here are some places to find online cybersecurity courses.

 - Coursera.
 You can find over 80 courses in cybersecurity on Coursera, ranging from Introduction to Cybersecurity from NYU to specialized courses, such as Cybersecurity for Business.

 - Udemy.
 It has a host of cybersecurity online courses taught by industry experts.
 You can also filter the search results by ”Beginner Favorites” to find the best introductory and foundation-building courses.